 This broccoli Cheddar quiche is made with eggs, cheese, milk, and, yes, broccoli—everything you’d expect—and yet tastes so superior to every other iteration of this classic quiche that we’ve experienced.

-This particular quiche is a classic pairing of broccoli and Cheddar cheese.
-Yawn, right?!
-Not exactly.
+This quiche relies on that inspired pairing of broccoli and Cheddar cheese.
 It’s made with everything you’d expect—milk, eggs, cheese, and, yes, those wee green trees—and yet it tastes so superior to every other iteration of this classic quiche that we’ve ever experienced.
-You could even add bacon, ham, sausage, or other veggies.
+You could even add bacon, ham, sausage, a smidgen of smoked or salty cheese, or other veggies.
 Although honestly?
 We wouldn’t change a thing.
 Originally published September 27, 2015.–Renee Schettler Rossi

 Broccoli Cheddar Quiche

 - 25 M

 - 1 H, 15 M